heejung-hong/pod-request-access/README.md

 ### What I learned

-I learned to create specific width points for different screens sizes and to
+I learned to create specific width points for different screens sizes and to create a function with two error messages when the email isn't filled in correctly.

 To see how you can add code snippets, see below: